 Zero Point Spotlight: 3 Day Meal Plan

-Be sure to check out The Holy Mess 3-Day Diet, which was featured in Woman’s World magazine, our popular meal plan that uses zero-point foods.
+Be sure to check out The Holy Mess 3-Day Meal Plan which was featured in Woman’s World magazine, our popular meal plan that uses zero-point foods.

-Here are the 350+ foods that are Zero points for WW starting in December 2024.
-Note that categories with an asterisk* are not zero points for members following the diabetic plan.
+Here are the 350+ foods that are Zero points for WW.
+Note that categories with an asterisk* are not zero points for members following the diabetic plan, and the new menopause program also has a different set of zero point foods.
+Members using GLP-1 weight loss medications use the same list.

 Vegetables – Non-Starchy